mocsiTeam/mocsiServer/api/doc/users.md

-# methods for working users
+# Methods for working with users

 ## Create User

-creates a new user in mocsi with a unique nickname and email address.
+Creates a new user in Mocsi with unique nickname and email address.
 Also returns 2 tokens.

 ### **Shemas**